 - Do not include data items; all content should be graphical.

-- Please upload as Supplemental Material in PDF file format.
+- Please upload as Supplemental Material as a single page in PDF file format.
 This is separate from the single Supplemental PDF containing additional manuscript content noted below.

 - This optional section provides an opportunity for authors to present supporting materials to the manuscript.
 The manuscript appears both in the print version and online, whereas Online Supplements are independent from the manuscript and appear only online in the format submitted by the authors.
 Online Supplements undergo peer review and therefore must be submitted simultaneously with original submissions.